wfcommons/WfCommons/docs/source/generating_workflows.rst

 ----------------

-The WfCommons package provides a number of *workflow recipes* for generating realistic synthetic workflow traces.
+The WfCommons package provides a number of *workflow recipes* for generating realistic synthetic workflow instances.
 Each recipe may provide their own methods for instantiating a :class:`~wfcommons.generator.workflow.abstract_recipe.WorkflowRecipe` object depending on the properties that define the structure of the actual workflow.
 For instance, the code snippet below shows how to instantiate a recipe